ryanbyon/welcome/README.md

     - Database (*Java, SQL*):
         - A small version of Database Management System(DBMS), as well as a Domain Specific Language(DSL) which a user can interact with the database.
     - Bear Maps (*Java*):
-        - The backend of web mapping application which user can do following things: *scroll, zoom, getting direction*.
+        - A backend of web mapping application which user can do following things: *scroll, zoom, getting direction*.
         - The backend takes in URL from browser and generate an image corresponding to a map of the region specified inside the URL being displayed by the front-end.
         - Quad-Tree data structure stores OpenStreetMap dataset(*Google*).
 - **CS 61C - *Machine Structures*:**